-If you’ve told people that you’re friends with your ex-partner, chances are you’ve gotten reactions ranging from, “That’s mature,” to, “Are you sure that’s a good idea?”
-While many exes toe the line between rekindling an old flame and just “catching up,” these relationships are rarely healthy, and occasionally even toxic for your wellbeing.
+If you’ve ever claimed to be friends with your ex-partner, chances are you’ve gotten mixed reactions.
+While many exes toe the line between rekindling an old flame and just “catching up,” these relationships are rarely healthy, and can even be seriously toxic.

-There are plenty of reasons to cut an ex out of your life once and for all, but one sign in particular should serve as a red flag that this relationship, whatever stage it’s in, has run its course.
+There are plenty of reasons to cut an ex out of your life once and for all, but one sign in particular should serve as a red flag that your relationship has run its course (see point No. 1).

-Social media has created an even rockier terrain for the tough ground that is a breakup.
+Social media has created an even rockier terrain for the already rough ground that is a breakup.
 Now that modern-day technology has afforded us the ability to follow the movements and social (media) lives of our exes 24/7, it’s harder than ever to quit an ex cold-turkey.

 According to Psychology Today, research suggests that you’re more likely to stay friends with an ex if you have mutual friends or family members that are friends with them.
 “Staying friends with your ex for the sake of social harmony is a noble goal, but if it’s your only reason for maintaining the friendship, it can be problematic.”